Remote-Sensing-at-FU-Berlin/Remote-Sensing-at-FU-Berlin.github.io/docs/qgis/01-GUI.md

-﻿# Getting to know the QGIS graphical user interface
+﻿# Getting to know the QGIS graphical user interface Test

 **Abstract**
 After completing this tutorial, the participant has an understanding of the Q-GIS graphical user interface, knows how to activate and deactivate windows, is familiar with the QGIS-toolboxes and is able to